FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontroltable-1.md

 #### Parameters

 `indexColumn` [UInt16[]](https://docs.microsoft.com/en-us/dotnet/api/system.uint16)<br>
-list (cardinality) of columns that will be affected
+List (cardinality) of columns that will be affected.
+ <br>If none all columns that will be affected

 #### Returns